I’m so excited to finally share our master bathroom remodel featuring some amazing products and companies:

 When we moved in to our fixer upper three years ago we were a bit overwhelmed with how many projects we had ahead of us.
 We started with some basic projects and then went into our complete gut and remodel of the kitchen, which took us two whole years to complete.

-Once we finished the kitchen, we moved to our three bathrooms.
+Once we finished the DIY kitchen remodel, we moved to our three bathrooms.
 We started with a quick and affordable half bathroom update that connects to our recently updated laundry room.
-Next we got to our master bathroom and then the hallway bathroom.
+Next we got to our master bathroom and then the hallway guest bathroom remodel.

 Click any photo to enlarge.